University of Southern Indiana logo

 1985

-Gained autonomy and was officially established as the University of Southern Indiana (April 16).
+Gained autonomy, officially becoming the University of Southern Indiana.

 2006